-(27) Delete all suffixes on N except the first one.
-17
+(33) Delete all suffixes on N except the first one 16

-Thus, in the case the lower numerals, the rule in (27) will leave only the # suffix.
-In the case of higher numerals, the noun will be marked only for $\phi$ +Q in the first place, and this marker gets retained.
+Thus in the case the lower numerals, the rule in (33) will leave only the # suffix.
+In the case of higher numerals, the noun will be marked only for φ +Q in the first place, and this marker gets retained.

-5.5 Further evidence for #
+5.4 Further evidence for

-To reiterate, it follows from our proposal that the alleged 'Genitive singular' with lower numerals is not an expression of any particular number and/or Case at all, but, rather, a morphological exponent of # which is semantically related to atomization and countability.
+It follows from our proposal that the alleged "genitive singular" with lower numerals is not an expression of any particular number and/or case at all, but, rather, a morphological exponent of #, a separate syntactic head semantically related to atomization and countability.

-This view is not entirely novel.
-The existence of a special 'count form' or SCHETNAJA FORMA, has been previously recognized in the Russian linguistic literature (e.g. Zaliznjak 1967: 46-48; Mel'chuk 1985: 430-438) as a special 'adnumerative' form used for countable elements occurring with numerals.
-According to these authors, the 'count form' may reveal itself at various levels of linguistic description.
-The stress-changing pattern with an otherwise Genitive singular forms in masculine and feminine genders, which we have seen in (5) above, is one manifestation of it at the phonological level.
-The 'count form' can also be distinguished lexically, e.g. 'people': ljudej (GEN.PL) - čelovek (COUNT), or morphologically, e.g. 'flowers': cvetov (GEN.PL) - cvetkov (COUNT), 'kilogram': kilogrammov (GEN.PL) - kilogram (COUNT), and similarly for other measurement units such as angstrem, mikron, etc. The first element in each of these pairs may appear with quantifiers that do not require obligatory atomization but prefer and/or require an interpretation as a group or conglomeration.
+This view is in fact not entirely novel.
+The existence of a special "count form" or schëtnaja forma, has been previously recognized in the Russian linguistic literature (see, e.g. Zaliznjak 1967: 46-48, Mel'chuk 1985:430-438) as a special "adnumerative" form used for countable elements occurring with numerals.
+According to these authors, the "count form" may reveal itself at various levels of linguistic description.
+The stress-changing pattern with an otherwise genitive singular forms in masculine and feminine genders, that we have seen in (5), is one manifestation of it at the phonological level.
+The "count form" can also be distinguished lexically, e.g. "people": ljudi (g.pl.) - čelovek (count), or morphologically, e.g. "flowers": cvetov (g.pl) - cvetkov (count), "kilogram": kilogrammov (g.pl) - kilogram (count) and similarly for other measurement units such as angstrem, mikron, etc. The first element in each of these dichotomies may appear with quantifiers that do not require obligatory atomization but prefer and/or require an interpretation as a group or conglomeration.
 In contrast, the second element is used when the object is countable, i.e. has an atomic structure:

-(28) (a) ogromnye massy ljudej / \čelovek
+- (34) (a) ogromnye massy ljudej (čelovek)

-great masses people-GEN.PL people-COUNT
+great masses people-g.pl. people-count

-'great masses of people'
+"great masses of people"

-(b) desjat' čelovek / \ljudej
+- (b) desjat' čelovek (ljudej)

-ten people-COUNT people-GEN.PL
+ten people-count people-g.pl.

-'ten people'

 Of course, not all Russian nouns are subject to this lexical variation.
 The traditional view therefore restricted the count form only to morphological and/or lexical deviations of the kind observed above.
 Our proposal is to generalize this view to all nouns occurring with the numerals.
-In essence, we are proposing that Russian utilizes a pseudo-classifier structure, with respective noun endings appearing as 'affixal classifiers' realizing the count form.
+In essence, we are proposing that Russian utilizes a pseudo-classifier structure, with respective noun endings appearing as "affixal classifiers" realizing the count form.
 Theoretically, this move is justified as the entire inflection paradigm for nouns comes from the separate functional head # responsible for countability.
-As we will see below, this generalized view on the count form is also justified from the broader Slavic perspective.
+As we will see below, this generalized view on the count form also harmonizes with cross-linguistic facts drawn from another Slavic language, Bulgarian.

-Watanabe (2010) discusses similar countability-related lexical distinctions using the distribution of 'vague' quantifiers that are compatible with either an atomic or group interpretation of the noun (note that the group interpretation does not imply that there is no atomization; rather it implies some sort of shift of focus from the atomic elements to their collective character in the interpretation procedure).
+Watanabe (2010) discusses similar countability-related lexical distinctions using the distribution of "vague" quantifiers that are compatible either with an atomic or group interpretation of the noun (note that the group interpretation does not imply that there is no atomization; rather it implies some sort of shift of focus from the atomic elements to their collective character in the interpretation procedure).
 For instance, number is only compatible with atomic/countable nouns, whereas amount is not:

-(29) (a) John has a large number/\amount of friends.

-(b) John has a large amount/\number of money.
+- (35) a.
+John has a large number/amount of friends. - b.
+John has a large amount/number of money.
+(Kayne 2005:145)

-(Kayne 2005: 145)

-Watanabe encodes this contrast in terms of placement of the respective quantifiers:

-numerals, measure phrases and other quantificational elements expressing overt cardinality are placed in Spec-#P, whereas 'vague' ones not directly expressing cardinality but nevertheless carrying a quantificational meaning (e.g. many, a lot, etc.) are placed in Spec-QP.
+Watanabe encodes this contrast in terms of placement of the respective quantifiers: numerals, measure phrases and other quantificational elements expressing overt cardinality are placed in Spec-#P, whereas "vague" ones not directly expressing cardinality but nevertheless carrying a quantificational meaning (e.g. many, a lot etc.) are placed in Spec-QP.
 We believe this step can be easily integrated in our analysis as well.

-5.6 Q1 and Q2 revisited
+5.5 Q1 and Q2 revisited